serenity-js/serenity-js/docs/from-scripts-to-serenity-getting-started-writing-what-you-would-like-to-read.md

 ## The first Task

 Tasks are implemented as simple Typescript classes.
-A Task class needs to implement the `Task` interface, so that it can be performed by an Actor:
+A Task class needs to implement the `Task` interface, so that it can be performed by an Actor.
+Let's create a directory to store the tasks - `src/screenplay/tasks`, and a `start.ts` file in it with the following content:

 ```typescript
 // src/screenplay/tasks/start.ts